Our Story

 First Nerves

 Four weeks in, Archer was helping Elizabeth prepare hors de vours for a friend’s birthday party.
 As they were parting ways, Elizabeth said, “love you, bye!”
 (So embarrassing, we know.)
 She went to that party mortified.
 She shared with her friends, who confirmed the faux pas.
 As she was hoping she didn’t ruin everything, Archer sent her a message that he and his friend would sail by their party.
 As they got close, Elizabeth dove from her friend’s boat and swam to his sailboat.
-As they sailed around the other boat, her friends called out “love you, bye!”
+As they sailed around the other boat, her friends shouted in unison “love you, bye!”
 They heard lots of laughter.
-That night, all of Elizabeth’s fears were silenced when Archer was saying goodnight after hosting a dinner party.
-He said, “you do not need to answer now, but will you be my girlfriend?”
-Elizabeth needed no time.

 First Serious Plans